kmlawson/eui-mooc-oa-talk-2013.11/outline.md

 5. Open Education Resources and bringing Libre to "the Full Stack"

-This outline, the text as delivered, and presentation slides are available at:
+This outline, the text as delivered, and presentation slides will be made available at:

 [http://huginn.net/talks/eui-mooc-oa-talk-2013.11/](http://huginn.net/talks/eui-mooc-oa-talk-2013.11/)